"by Laura Anderson, North Shore News Sunday, August 30, 2015

 In combining photographs and histories of the houses and buildings

-of North Vancouver, Suzanne has created unique documentary record
+of North Vancouver, Suzanne has created a unique documentary record

 of lasting interest and increasing value to her community.

-“Suzanne has passion for built heritage, skill as photographer, and
+“Suzanne has a passion for built heritage, skill as photographer, and

-the determination to see project through to the end,” says Janet Turner.
+the determination to see a project through to the end,” says Janet Turner.

 “She’s had the vision, in all her projects ,of making the photographs and